-Full review status requests will be reviewed at a full meeting of the IRB.
-A majority of the IRB must be present and include one member whose primary concerns are non-scientific.
-The researcher shall be notified of the IRB decision within four weeks.
-If applicable, a copy of the decision will be mailed to the advisor.
+Full review status requests will be reviewed during meetings of the Institutional Review Board at which a quorum is present.
+A majority of the Institutional Review Board must approve the proposal.
+The researcher shall be notified of the Institutional Research Review Board decision within four weeks.
+If applicable, a copy of the decision will be emailed to the advisor.